 Every QDRO must comply with certain legal requirements in order to be enforceable.
 Moreover, depending on the retirement plan provider, there may be certain language and details that must be included.
-Typically, a divorce attorney will partner with an attorney who specializes in drafting QDROs to ensure all requirements are met.
+Typically, a divorce attorney will partner with a family law attorney who specializes in drafting QDROs to ensure all requirements are met.

 An important note: just because your final judgment or marital settlement agreement provides that you are to receive such payment from your ex-spouse’s retirement account does not mean that you do not need a QDRO – most retirement plans require a QDRO.

 Being that government pensions are exempt from the ERISA rules, government pension plan administrators are not necessarily required to accept QDROs.
 In Florida, state and county workers are covered by the Florida Retirement System, which voluntarily accepts QDROs.
 On the other hand, municipalities are free to accept or reject QDROs.
 In such a case where a QDRO is not accepted, it may be best to value the pension and take another marital asset instead of the pension to make up for the value that your spouse will be receiving from the pension.